kibyegn/git-guide/README.md

     $ git init project002
 (This is equivalent to: mkdir project002 && cd project002 && git init)

+## Commit Changes
+To commit one file.
+    $ git commit code/source.rb
+When this is executed, git will ask for a commit message so as to tell other contributors or yourself what has changed.
+This will commit the file source.rb in the directory ./code/

+To commit All modified files execute the following command.
+Note that this will not commit new files that are yet to be tracked by git.
+See git add command for this
+    $ git commit -a # -a flag pulls in all modified files

 ## Untrack a file without deleting it locally
     $ echo "filename" >> .gitignore
     $ git rm --cached filename